6 Reasons Visitors Leave Your Website Early

 Before I dive into the top reasons that people leave your website, I feel like I have to explain why it’s so important that you optimise your website to keep visitors from leaving.

 The obvious reason is lost opportunity.
 Every time somebody exits your website, you miss out on a potential opportunity to move them towards your website’s ‘goal’.
-This aim might be as straightforward as making a sale, generating leads (or subscribers), growing your following or redirecting them elsewhere (just a few examples).
+This aim might be as straightforward as making a sale, generating a lead (or subscriber), growing your following or redirecting them elsewhere (just a few examples).

 An early exit = lost opportunity.